u.s. expat tax guide – france

 However, each child would qualify for up to US$1,700.
 So, if the calculation yields less than the sum total for two children (US$3,400), you can only claim the calculated amount (in this example, US$1,875 for two children, not US$3,400).

-Can you still receive the ACTC with only foreign income and no US tax liability?
+Can you get the ACTC with foreign income and no US tax?

 Yes, American expatriates living in France who earn only local income and pay taxes there can still benefit from the ACTC.
 The credit is refundable, which means it can result in a payment from the IRS even if you have no US tax liability.
 This aspect often surprises many because it seems like getting money from the US government without paying US taxes directly.